-- 1. WORKMEN'S COMPENSATION INSURANCE sufficient to cover all of the employees of Operator working to fulfill the terms of the project. - 2.
+- WORKMEN'S COMPENSATION INSURANCE sufficient to cover all of the employees of Operator working to fulfill the terms of the project. - 2.
 COMPREHENSIVE GENERAL LIABILITY INSURANCE, including bodily injury and property damage insurance, to protect the Commonwealth and the Operator from claims arising out of the performance of the Purchase Order(s).
 The amount of bodily injury insurance will not be less than \$300,000.00 for injury to or death of persons in a single occurrence.
 The amount of property damage insurance shall not be less than \$300,000.00 per occurrence of property damage. - 3.
 AUTOMOTIVE LIABILITY INSURANCE, including bodily injury and property damage insurance to protect the Commonwealth and the Operator from claims arising out of the performance of the Purchase Order(s).
 The amount of bodily injury insurance shall not be less than \$300,000 for injury to or death of persons in a single occurrence.
 The amount of property damage insurance shall not be less than \$300,000 per occurrence of property damage. - 4.
 ENVIRONMENTAL IMPAIRMENT LIABILITY INSURANCE covering environmental impairment caused by negligence in an amount of \$500,000 per occurrence.
 This specific type of insurance may be substituted by any riders to any of the aforementioned insurance, provided it services the same benefit and purpose.
-These provisions must cover the PA Commonwealth, as well, for any liability. - 5.
-SUBOPERATORS/LEASED EQUIPMENT If any work under the Purchase Order(s) is subcontracted or otherwise performed by anyone other than the Operator or performed with equipment subcontracted or leased by the Operator, the Operator must provide liability insurance as specified under its own policy(s) in order to provide coverage for any persons and/or equipment so subcontracted or leased or the Operator must provide evidence that the specified liability insurance for any persons and/or equipment so subcontracted or leased is provided for under a policy(s) maintained by the sub-Operator or lessor.
+These provisions must cover the PA Commonwealth, as well, for any liability.

+5. SUBOPERATORS/LEASED EQUIPMENT - If any work under the Purchase Order(s) is subcontracted or otherwise performed by anyone other than the Operator or performed with equipment subcontracted or leased by the Operator, the Operator must provide liability insurance as specified under its own policy(s) in order to provide coverage for any persons and/or equipment so subcontracted or leased or the Operator must provide evidence that the specified liability insurance for any persons and/or equipment so subcontracted or leased for under a policy(s) maintained by the sub-Operator or lessor.

-Q. BIDDING
+Q. BID AWARD

-RECEIVING AND OPENING BIDS - The bid shall be awarded on a line item basis.
-Bids must be submitted via the PA Supplier Portal, to be found at www.pasupplierportal.state.pa.us Faxed bids and mailed bids will NOT be accepted.
+The bid shall be awarded on a line item basis.
+The Operator shall complete the electronic invitation for bid to be found at www.pasupplierportal.state.pa.us, for award of the bid.

-Bids will be publicly opened on February 20, 2018 at 2:00 PM., at the Pennsylvania Game Commission, 2001 Elmerton Ave., Harrisburg, PA 17110-9797.
+Bids will be publicly opened on January 30, 2019, at 2:00 PM, at the Pennsylvania Game Commission, 2001 Elmerton Ave., Harrisburg, PA 17110-9797.
+Failure to sign the IFB will be reason for rejection of the bid and bids received after the due date or due time will not be accepted.